Minimal Polynomial and Reduced Rank Extrapolation Methods Are Related: Introduction

-When the sequence $\{\xx_m\}$ is generated from a {\em linear} nonsingular system of equations $\xx=\TT\xx+\dd$ via the fixed-point iterative scheme $\xx_{m+1}=\TT\xx_m+\dd$, the vectors $\sss_k^\text{MPE}$ and $\sss_k^\text{RRE}$ are precisely those generated by, respectively, the Full Orthogonalization Method (FOM) and the method of Generalized Minimal Residuals (GMR)---two important Krylov subspace methods for solving linear systems---as these are being applied to the linear system $(\II-\TT)\xx=\dd$, starting with $\xx_0$ as the initial approximation to the solution.
+When the sequence $\{\xx_m\}$ is generated from a {\em linear} singular system of equations $\xx=\TT\xx+\dd$ via the fixed-point iterative scheme $\xx_{m+1}=\TT\xx_m+\dd,$ $m=0,1,\ldots,$ starting with some initial vector $\xx_0$, the vectors $\sss_k^\MPE$ and $\sss_k^\RRE$ are precisely those generated by, respectively, the {\em Full Orthogonalization Method} (FOM) and the method of {\em Generalized Minimal Residuals} (GMR)---two important Krylov subspace methods for solving linear systems---as these are being applied to the linear system $(\II-\TT)\xx=\dd$, starting with $\xx_0$ as the initial approximation to the solution.
 This is so provided all four methods are defined using the same weighted inner product and the norm induced by it.\footnote{MPE and RRE were originally defined in $\C^N$ with the standard Euclidean inner product and the norm induced by it.
 In subsequent work by the author and his co-authors, their definitions were generalized by allowing general inner products and norms.
 The algorithms for implementing MPE and RRE given in \cite{Sidi:1991:EIM} still use the standard Euclidean inner product and the norm induced by it, however.}

 FOM was developed by Arnoldi \cite{Arnoldi:1951:PMI}, who also presented a very elegant algorithm, which employs an interesting process called the {\em Arnoldi--Gram--Schmidt process}, for computing an orthonormal basis for a Krylov subspace.
 For a discussion of FOM and more, see also Saad \cite{Saad:1981:KSM}.
 Different algorithms were given for GMR by Axelsson \cite{Axelsson:1980:CGT}, by Young and Jea \cite{Young:1980:GCG}, by Eisenstat, Elman, and Schultz \cite{Eisenstat:1983:VIM}, known as {\em Generalized Conjugate Residuals} (GCR), and by Saad and Schultz \cite{Saad:1986:GMRES}, known as GMRES.
 GMRES also uses the Arnoldi--Gram--Schmidt process, and is known to be the best implementation of GMR.
 For Krylov subspace methods in general, see the books by Greenbaum \cite{Greenbaum:1997:IMs}, Saad \cite{Saad:2003:IMS}, and van der Vorst \cite{Vorst:2003:IKM}.
+The methods FOM and GMRES were also formulated in Essai \cite{Essai:1998:WFG} in terms of weighted inner products and norms induced by them; see also G\"{u}ttel and Pestana \cite{Guttel:2014:SOW}.